jingcshi/ICON/README.md

 - `sub_model` (recommended signature: `sub_model(sub: Union[str, List[str]], sup: Union[str, List[str]], *args, **kwargs) -> numpy.ndarray)`: Predict whether each `sup` subsumes the corresponding `sub` given two lists of `sub` and `sup`

 The sub-models are essential plug-ins for ICON.
 Everything above (except `ret_model` or `gen_model` if you are using ICON in a particular setting, to be explained below) will be required for ICON to function.

-*Replace simcse* `tool.py`: Due to the original SimCSE package displaying some loggings and progress bars that's unnecessary for ICON's purposes, please temporarily replace the `tool.py` in your SimCSE directory with `/utils/replace_simcse/tool.py` in order to suppress these outputs.

 ### Sub-models